Thyme Essential Oil (Linalool) – Organic

 Thyme is one of the earliest medicinal plants in Western herbal medicine.

-Roman soldiers soaked in a bath infused with Thyme oil before battle to absorb it's physical healing and spiritually courageous properties.
+Roman soldiers soaked in a bath infused with Thyme essential oil before battle to absorb it's physical healing and spiritually courageous properties.

 The Middle Ages saw Thyme prescribed for a wide range of ailments including: paralysis, leprosy, body lice and as a general antimicrobial and antiviral tonic used externally and internally.

-As time progressed, the uses of Thyme oil became more broad spectrum.
+As time progressed, the uses of Thyme essential oil became more broad spectrum.
 It was employed in pre and post-surgical dressings, to target and kill the yellow fever virus (transmitted by mosquitoes) during WWI.
 More recently, it's antioxidant properties have been explored regarding natural food preservation.

 protects cells against oxidative damage